AbhaySinghR/Scowtt_Take_Home/README.md

 - **Automated Data Validation:** Introduce automated data quality checks and unit tests (e.g., using Great Expectations) to ensure consistency and integrity as new data is ingested.
 - **Dynamic Feature Engineering:** Transition from static mart-based features to a centralized Feature Store to enable better versioning and point-in-time feature retrieval.
 - **Enhanced Model Explainability:** Incorporate advanced explainability techniques such as SHAP or LIME to provide customer-level insights into model predictions and improve trust and interpretability.

+## 11. Use of AI Tools

+AI tools were used as productivity accelerators throughout the project, while all core logic, modeling decisions, and validations were performed manually.

+- **Report & Documentation Generation:**
+  Large Language Models (GPT) were used to assist in drafting, refining, and structuring technical documentation and README content.

+- **Diagram & Image Creation:**
+  Initial workflow diagrams were created manually (e.g., in Excel) and refined using AI-assisted image generation tools to produce clear, presentation-ready visuals.

+- **Debugging & Code Review:**
+  AI tools were leveraged to accelerate debugging, sanity-check transformations, and validate implementation logic during development.